 The Ellington Jazz Club is as smooth and slick as the hair once was of the king of jazz himself, Duke Ellington.
 This cosy little venue hosts the cream of the jazz crop but also has blues, soul, folk, rock and R&B bands.

 Clancy’s Fish Pub

-The true blue Clancy’s Fish Pub is a champion of Fremantle’s rich music history and hosts a variety of music from first time acts and school bands to indie hipsters and world renowned touring acts.
-For some more sailor action, go along to the Lost Quays Men’s Sea Shanty Choir on the second Monday of each month to hear some shanties and songs of the sea!
-What shall we do with the drunken sailor…
+The true blue Clancy’s Fish Pub is a champion of Fremantle’s rich music history and hosts a variety of music from first time acts and school bands to indie hipsters and world-renowned touring acts.
+For more amazing music, head down on the last Thursday of every month for a roundup of incredible new bands and solo acts straight from the streets of Perth.

-The Newport Hotel hosts live music events such as the Record Club on Thursdays nights showcasing leading musicians playing tribute to a diverse range of bands and classic albums.
+The Newport Hotel hosts live music events that showcase leading musicians playing tribute to a diverse range of bands and classic albums.
+On Saturdays, head out the back for covers of your favourite rock and roll songs.
 Check it out for more nostalgia than you can shake a drum stick at.

 Fremantle Arts Centre

 The beautiful Fremantle Arts Centre is a heritage building that was previously a mental asylum in the 1800s and is allegedly haunted.
 Surrounding the building are three killer outdoor live music venues—the large south lawn area, the front garden and the inner courtyard.
 One of the best ways to spend a Sunday afternoon in summer is at the free annual summer concert series in the front garden.
 We're pretty sure that loud music scares the ghosts away.